alebal123bal/polynomial_crusher/README.md

 ## Troubleshooting

 - **`automata_bindings` Module Not Found:**
-  - Ensure that the C++ module is correctly compiled and the shared object/PYD file is located in the `automata_bindings` directory.
+  - Ensure that the C++ module is correctly compiled and the shared object/PYD file is located in the `external/build/bin` directory.
-  - Verify that your Python environment's `PYTHONPATH` includes the `automata_bindings` directory or place the compiled module in the same directory as the Python script.

 - **Compilation Errors:**
   - Check that you have a compatible C++ compiler installed.